 Airplane accidents that occur in Houston, as well as in other cities and towns throughout the state of Texas, may be caused by a wide variety of factors.
 Some of the factors that may contribute to airplane accidents Houston or elsewhere in Texas include:

 - Icing (a condition that occurs when condensation on the plane’s exterior turns into ice)

 - Hazardous cargo or exceeding the plane’s weight limit

 - Running out of fuel during the flight

 - Air traffic controller error

 One of the challenges of filing a lawsuit after an accident involves determining the cause of the crash, and assigning responsibility where it is due.
 If air traffic controller error was a factor in the crash, it may be necessary to examine the rules set forth by the Federal Tort Claims Act, which mandates proper procedures for suing federal government employees.
 Skilled legal representation is essential if you or a relative has been a victim of a plane crash.

-The law firm of Slack & Davis, with more than 20 years of experience in aviation law, can provide that knowledgeable representation.
+The law firm of Slack Davis Sanger, with more than 20 years of experience in aviation law, can provide that knowledgeable representation.
 Call today at 800-455-8686 for a free case evaluation.